What do you hear, most frequently along with the term BIM?

 To eliminate these cons, many designers and investors began to consider changing the design process to one where the information collected in one place will constitute the entire knowledge repository and will be capable of updating the model on an ongoing basis.

 Data Driven Design

 The starting point for the development of the process was to eliminate the cons of the previous point while maintaining the pros of the BIM design process.
-The possibility to connect information from the early project development stage with the developed model was created as a solution.
+The solution was to connect information from the early project development stage with the developed model.

-The assumption of the whole data-driven design process is a central database, which gathers as many requirements and data as possible and then synchronize and map the pieces of informations with the model.
+The assumption of the data-driven design process is a central database, which gathers as many requirements and data as possible and then synchronise and map the pieces of information with the model.